December 30, 2012

 11

-Aromatic aldehydes alone form Schiff 's base with 1o amines
+Aromatic aldehydes alone form Schiff 's base with 1o

 Do not form Schiff ’s base (or Anils)